 They are energetic and active, yet loyal to their family members and curious.
 They have superior senses of sight and hearing, making them excellent watchdogs.

 They are easy to train but can be prone to excessive barking.
 Train your Australian Terrier to know when enough barking is sufficient.
 You can also train them to perform many tricks.

 They get along with other dogs and cats, but because of their prey drive, Australian Terriers may chase smaller animals.
 They love children, travel well, and adapt easily to new situations and environments.

 4. Is This the Right Dog for You?

 MEDIUM: Australian Terriers need a daily walk and/or play to expel energy.
 Exercise yours in a safe or enclosed area because of their instinctive desire to chase small prey.

 They’re a good fit for apartment living because they’re active indoors.
-They’re also adaptable to various climates, making them an all-purpose and all-weather dog breed.
+Australian Terriers are also adaptable to various climates, making them an all-purpose and all-weather dog breed.

 MEDIUM: The Australian Terrier’s coat sheds little and is easy to groom.
 Brush the coat several times a week, although daily brushing would be ideal.

 Trim the hair around the eyes, and the coat should be either stripped by a groomer or hand-plucked as needed.